Uyanide/AuTUMoodle/README.md

        autumoodle:latest
      ```

+     explained:

+     - `--name autumoodle` names the container `autumoodle` for easier reference in subsequent runs.
+     - `-v /path/to/local/config.json:/app/config.json:ro` maps the local configuration file to the container's expected location, in read-only mode.
+     - `-v /path/to/local/destination:/data` maps the local directory where downloaded files will be saved to the container's `/data` directory. e.g. `/home/ACoolGuy/Documents/Uni`.
+     - `-v /path/to/local/cache:/cache` maps the local directory for cached files to the container's `/cache` directory. e.g. `/home/ACoolGuy/.cache/autumoodle`.
+     - `-e TUM_USERNAME="your_username"` and `-e TUM_PASSWORD="your_password"` set the TUM Moodle login credentials as environment variables inside the container.
+     - `autumoodle:latest` specifies the image to run.

-     Additionally, a `--rm` flag can be added to automatically remove the container after running, but in meanwhiles `docker start` can no longer be used for subsequent runs.
+     Additionally, a `--rm` flag can be added to automatically remove the container after running, but in this case `docker start` in step 3 can no longer be used for subsequent runs.

   3. Then each time you want to run the tool, execute: